LOADING ...

 We entered the Bluegrass Band Competition

-We could play faster than in the competition
+We could faster than anybody in the competition

 The two bands took first and third, respectively

-I met friends and went off into the night
+I met some friends and went off the night

-Separated from the Porch Boys and met back up with them
+Separated the Front Porch Boys and met back up with them

 They were underneath a giant pine tree there

-Nastiest bluegrass songs you've ever in your life
+Nastiest bluegrass songs ever heard in your life

 Where not only is the character in the

-Dead by the end of the but hes been dismembered as well
+Dead by the end of the song but hes been dismembered as

 And up at me just long enough to say

-"Were bluegrass music where its never been before
+"Were taking bluegrass music its never been before

 Cuz you have that high and lonesome sound

-Well, Im not one to fight failure, I packed up my stuff and
+Well, Im not one to fight failure, I packed up my and left

-The Porch Boys broke up three days later
+The Front Porch broke up three days later

 When realized I owned the PA system

-"Will you me when Im gone?" were his final words to her
+"Will you miss me when Im gone?" his final words to her

-"Darlin of what youve done," then replied his Knoxville girl
+"Darlin think of what youve done," replied his Knoxville girl

 And the leaves had started when his mind began to fail

-Then he down in a breakdown, now she wears a long black veil
+Then he broke in a breakdown, now she wears a long black veil

 And she stands out in the in the moonlight all aglow